ernest0994/HelpMeBuy/README.md

 ### Prerequisites

-- **Docker Desktop**: Free, required for LocalStack, Kafka, and Keycloak.
+- **Docker Desktop**: Free, required for LocalStack, Kafka, Keycloak, and Mailpit.
 - **Python 3.12+**: For virtual environment to install `awscli-local`.
 Install via Homebrew: `brew install python@3.12`.
 - **IntelliJ IDEA**: Community Edition or All Products Pack for KMP development.
 - **Git**: For version control.